steveclarke/mcp-printer/README.md

 - `dracula`
 - `tokyo-night`

-For a complete list of available themes, see the [highlight.js demo](https://highlightjs.org/static/demo/).
+For a complete list of available themes, see the [highlight.js demo](https://highlightjs.org/static/demo/)

-Other document formats may need conversion to PDF first.

-## CUPS Options

-Any valid CUPS/lpr options can be passed via the `options` parameter.
-Common examples:

-- `landscape` - Print in landscape orientation
-- `sides=two-sided-long-edge` - Double-sided (long edge)
-- `sides=two-sided-short-edge` - Double-sided (short edge)
-- `page-ranges=1-5` - Print specific pages
-- `media=Letter` or `media=A4` - Paper size
-- `fit-to-page` - Scale to fit page

-For a complete list of available options:
-- Run `lpoptions -l` in your terminal to see printer-specific options
-- See the [CUPS documentation](https://www.cups.org/doc/options.html) for standard printing options
-- Check `man lpr` for command-line options

 ## Troubleshooting